Your Next Meal in Asia Might Be Designed by an Algorithm

 Personalised Nutrition Goes Mainstream

-Over 50% of Asia-Pacific consumers say they are comfortable using generative AI for meal planning or nutrition decisions.
+Over 50% of Asia-Pacific consumers say they're comfortable using generative AI for meal planning or nutrition decisions.
 That comfort level is creating a market opportunity that food companies, health platforms, and startups are racing to capture.

 In Japan, convenience store giant Lawson has been testing AI-powered nutrition recommendations that suggest meals based on a customer's purchase history and health goals.
 In South Korea, Samsung Health now integrates AI dietary tracking that analyses food photos to estimate calorie and nutrient content with increasing accuracy.

 "The shift is from generic dietary guidelines to genuinely personalised nutrition.
 AI makes it possible to consider someone's genetics, activity level, microbiome data, and food preferences simultaneously.
-That was not feasible even two years ago." - Dr. Ai Ling Tan, Head of Nutrition Science, National University of Singapore
+That wasn't feasible even two years ago." - Dr. Ai Ling Tan, Head of Nutrition Science, National University of Singapore

 - AI recipe generation tools analyse flavour compound databases to suggest ingredient combinations that human chefs might never consider, expanding creative possibilities rather than limiting them.